kddnewton/fast_underscore/README.md

 `fast_underscore` is a simple C extension which provides a fast implementation of [Active Support's `String#underscore` method](http://api.rubyonrails.org/classes/String.html#method-i-underscore).

+## Do I need this?

+Maybe!
+Run a stack profiler like [`ruby-prof`](https://github.com/ruby-prof/ruby-prof).
+If `String#underscore` is coming up near the top of the list, this gem might be for you!
+If not, you probably don't need it.
+Either way, your milage may vary depending on the type of strings on which you're calling `underscore`.

 ## Is it fast?

 At last check, these were the benchmarks (obtained by running `bin/benchmark`):